|

 produce at most one output element per input element, the GrepBlock

-interface may be used in place of MapBlock
+interface may be used in place of MapBlock.
+This makes it a little

-hook cleanly, without the need to
+easier to write the eval hook cleanly, without the need to

 create and return an array when only one value is being passed.
 The next

-example shows this (while also using the Ucfirst
+example shows this (while also using the Ucfirst component):

-in the same order.
+contains all the strings from words in the same order.
 Each of

 these new strings has been capitalized by first shifting the whole string

-to lower-case with the toLowerCase
+to lower-case with the toLowerCase method, then passing that

-result to Ucfirst.ucfirst(java.lang.String)
+result to Ucfirst.ucfirst(java.lang.String).

 In other words, this code recreates a common Perl idiom: